or-gottman/TDS-Final-Project/README.md

-# TDS-Final-Project
+# Tabular Data Science - Final Project
-By Or Gottman and Roee Oscar
+By Or Gottman and Roee Oscar.

 ## About the Project
 In this project we tried to improve the process of Association Rules Mining.